 There's actually no way to know for sure just based on this information, but the first student's commit history suggests that they did more consistent work throughout the program.
 Even though this may not be the case, first impressions do matter.
 Your resume and LinkedIn profile will contain links to your Github profile.
 While there are other, better ways for potential employers to see the work you've done, this is one of many little things that might make a difference.

-Over a twenty-week period, assuming each of these students only committed code from Monday through Friday, the first student made about fifteen commits per day while the second averaged five commits per day.
-While fifteen commits a day is solid (you are expected to commit at least twelve times on your individual projects), five commits is definitely not enough.
+Over a twenty-week period, assuming each of these full-time students only committed code from Monday through Friday, the first student made about fifteen commits per day while the second averaged five commits per day.
+While fifteen commits a day is solid, five commits is definitely not enough.

 Overall, the quality of commits is more important than the quantity.
 You shouldn't just commit code in order to rack up more commits.
 However, you should aim to commit code whenever you add a new feature, fix a bug, or get a test passing (you don't have to worry about tests yet).